- (909) 399-5444

 Corey was born in Chicago.
-Not long after, his family moved to Claremont where he has resided for the past 42 years.
+Not long, thereafter, his family moved to Claremont where he has resided for the past forty-three years.
 He is a parishioner of Our Lady of the Assumption Catholic Church.
 He attended the United Church of Christ Pre-School, Foothill Country Day School, and Webb School of California.
 He went on to Loyola Marymount University in Los Angeles, receiving a degree in Business Administration in 1992.

 Corey had been an active leader in the community in the years prior to his election.
 He served on the County of Los Angeles Local Suppression of Drug Abuse in Schools Advisory Committee and is Past-Chair of the City of Claremont Library Task Force, Past-President of the Friends of the Claremont Public Library, Past-Treasurer and Past-President of the Claremont Educational Foundation, and a founding member and Past-President of Active Claremont.

-Councilmember Calaycay serves as the Council representative to the Sanitation Districts of Los Angeles County and the 210 Foothill Freeway Corridor Design Joint Powers Authority.
-He is Vice Chair of the Foothill Transit Executive Board, Vice President of the San Gabriel Valley Mosquito and Vector Control District Board of Trustees, and Chairman of the County of Los Angeles Public Library Commission.
+Councilmember Calaycay serves as the City Council representative to the 210 Foothill Freeway Corridor Design Joint Powers Authority.
+He is Chairman of the Foothill Transit Executive Board, Vice President of the San Gabriel Valley Mosquito and Vector Control District Board of Trustees, and Chairman of the County of Los Angeles Public Library Commission.

 Councilmember Joe Lyons